SimonRice/RxBrightFutures/README.md

 # RxBrightFutures

-RxBrightFutures is a tiny wrapper around [BrightFutures](https://github.com/Thomvis/BrightFutures) that allows transforming promises and futures into observables using a single function `rx_observable`.
+RxBrightFutures is a tiny wrapper around [BrightFutures](https://github.com/Thomvis/BrightFutures) that allows transforming promises and futures into observables or subjects using a single function `rx_observable` or `rx_subject`.

 ## Example